agnik07/SongRecommendationSystem/README.md

 The dataset is preprocessed to remove irrelevant columns and clean the text data before training.

+**Dataset Source**: The dataset used in this project is from Kaggle: [Spotify Million Song Dataset](https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset)

 ## Technologies Used

 - **Python**: Core programming language